 When it comes to nutrition, leafy greens often top lists of most nutritious veggies, and for good reason.
 Chard, like other leafy greens, is packed with vitamins, notably folic acid (a B vitamin), vitamin A, and vitamin C. It’s a notable source of vitamin K, which is essential to good bone health.

 Chard is rich source of minerals, including potassium, magnesium, and iron, and contain generous amounts of phytochemicals with antioxidant properties.
 It’s a modest but reliable source of valuable Omega-3 fatty acids.
 Chard is high in fiber, and quite low in calories and carbohydrates, which makes it great for the digestive tract and for weight maintenance.
 Here’s a complete the nutrition profile of chard.

-This roundup of 10+ Recipes for Using Chard, which also lists a few extra recipes in which chard can be swapped in for other leafy greens.
+This roundup of Recipes for Using Chard also lists several extra recipes in which chard can be swapped in for other leafy greens.

 Chard’s slight bitterness is tempered by light cooking, and there’s an undertone of saltiness as well, more pronounced in some varieties than others.
 It can be steamed, braised, sautéed, and stir-fried.
 It takes well to wilting into soups and stews.
 Make sure to consult the roundup of recipes for using chard, just above.

 Though chard stands out as the star of simple preparations, it more than holds its own with bold-flavored grain, bean, and potato dishes.

 Chard takes a bit longer to cook than spinach, but a light hand with cooking is in order.
 Whatever recipe you’re following will have specific directions for that particular dish.
 If you want to do a basic garlicky sauté, consult The Most Basic, Best Way to Cook Leafy Greens (with lots of variations).